Nozbe/Michael.team/_passion/growth.md

 part: one
 title: "Passion 5: Growth"
 subtitle: "You will develop a passion for growing and growth!"
+excerpt: "It takes a little more time to find this passion but at some point you realize you want to care for growth a lot more.
+I'm passionate about our growth, our growing user base and our growing team.
+It's amazing to see things getting better and people getting better.
+It's a very rewarding passion to find."
 ---

 ![It's all about passion - 15](/img/passionbook-15.jpg)

->*"It's never too late to be what you might have been." - George Eliot*
+>"It's never too late to be what you might have been."
+>- George Eliot

 * TOC